GeorgeAria/Angular-Fundamentals-Demo/README.md

 * They are the preferred test for services and pipes.
 * The constructor is called directly in the class. <br /> <br />

-### Integrated tests test the class and the template.
+### Integrated tests test the class and the template (if its a component/directive), making them complex in nature.
+* They are the preferred test for components and directives, and sometimes services.
+* It is constructed by the framework, not by the developer.
+* There are 2 types of integrated tests: deep and shallow.
+* A deep test will test multiple components (e.g. parent and child component).
+* A shallow test will only test a single component. <br /> <br />

 ## Homework
 * In the nav-bar html code, make it so that the "Events" dropdown shows all events and links to the event page.